+To prove our results, we make use of fundamental tools from structural and spectral graph theory.
+These include brambles and their connection to treewidth, the algebraic connectivity of graphs, and spectral properties of token graphs.
+We briefly recall the necessary background and notation.
+For standard terminology, we refer the reader to~\cite{bondy}.
+For a finite set $X$, we denote by $\binom{X}{k}$ the family of all $k$-subsets of $X$.
+Throughout the paper, we assume $V(G) = [n] := \{1, \dots, n\}$ unless stated otherwise, so $V(F_k(G)) = \binom{[n]}{k}$.
+Note that $F_k(G) \cong F_{n-k}(G)$; thus, we may often assume $1 \leq k \leq \lfloor n/2 \rfloor$.

-We say that two subsets of $V(G)$ \emph{touch}, if either they have a vertex in common, or there is an edge between them in $G$.
+We say that two subsets of $V(G)$ \emph{touch} if either they have a vertex in common, or there is an edge between them in $G$.
 A \emph{bramble}, $\mathcal{B}$, is a family of pairwise touching subsets of vertices of $G$, each of which induces a connected subgraph.
 A subset $S$ of vertices of $G$ is said to \emph{cover} $\mathcal{B}$, if every set of $\mathcal{B}$ contains a vertex in $S$; we call $S$ a \emph{hitting set} for $\mathcal{B}$.
 The order of $\mathcal{B}$, denoted $||\mathcal{B}||$, is the least number of vertices in a hitting set of $\mathcal{B}$.
 The \emph{bramble number} of $G$, denoted by $\brn(G)$, is the maximum order of a bramble of $G$.
-Seymour and Thomas found the following duality theorem, relating brambles and treewidth. \begin{theorem}[\cite{Seymour_Thomas}] \end{theorem}
+Seymour and Thomas found the following duality theorem, which relates brambles and treewidth. \begin{theorem}[\cite{Seymour_Thomas}] For any graph $G$, \end{theorem}

-The Laplacian matrix $L(G)$ of $G$ is the matrix $D(G)-A(G)$, where $D(G)$ and $A(G)$ are the degree matrix and the adjacency matrix of $G$, respectively.
-The second smallest eigenvalue of $L(G)$, denoted by $\lambda_{2}(G)$, is called the \emph{algebraic connectivity} of $G$.
-Chandran and Subramanian, showed the following relationship between algebraic connectivity and treewidth (see also \cite{Amini}).
+We also use a spectral approach based on the algebraic connectivity of a graph.
+Let $L(G) = D(G) - A(G)$ be the Laplacian matrix of $G$, where $D(G)$ is the degree matrix and $A(G)$ the adjacency matrix.
+The second smallest eigenvalue of $L(G)$, denoted $\lambda_2(G)$, is called the \emph{algebraic connectivity}.
+Chandran and Subramanian showed the following relationship between algebraic connectivity and treewidth (see also \cite{Amini}).

 \begin{theorem}[\cite{Chandran}] If $G$ is a connected graph with maximum degree $\Delta$, then